neopragma/sociabletests/test-code-in-production.md

 environment for your application might provide significant protection from hacking.

 You should think about where to deploy the application, if it works with sensitive information or can affect infrastructure.
-(Here I mean _real_ infrastructure and not software boundaries; something like a nuclear power plant, a water treatment facility, or air traffic control systems).
+Here I mean _real_ infrastructure and not software boundaries; something like a nuclear power plant, a water treatment facility, or air traffic control systems.
 Everything isn't just a webapp.

 I can think of a couple of execution environments that mitigate the risk of having unused code present